-Named for photojournalist Kamaran Najm, who disappeared while covering fighting between the Kurdish Peshmerga and ISIS in Kirkuk in northern Iraq in 2014, the Kamaran Awards are being presented for the first time this year by Metrography, the photojournalism agency that he co-founded.
+Named for photojournalist Kamaran Najm, who disappeared while covering fighting between the Kurdish Peshmerga and ISIS in Kirkuk in 2014, the Kamaran Awards were presented for the first time in 2022 by Metrography, the photojournalism agency that he co-founded.

 Metrography was founded in 2010 by Kurdish-Iraqi photographer Kamaran Najm and American photojournalist Sebastian Meyer, with the objective of establishing an independent photojournalism industry in Iraq that breaks down ethnic, cultural, and religious barriers, fosters peer-to-peer collaboration and learning and celebrates Iraq’s diversity and history.
 Over the years, Metrography has gained worldwide recognition and the work of its photographers has been exhibited internationally and published on some of the most renowned media outlets.

-Kamaran Najm was an Kurdish-Iraqi photographer and founder of Metrography, the first Iraqi photo agency.
+Kamaran Najm is a Kurdish-Iraqi photographer and founder of Metrography, the first Iraqi photo agency.
 During his career Kamaran worked for leading international wire agencies such as Reuters and the Associated Press.
 He also photographed for The Washington Post, Vanity Fair, The Times of London, The Financial Times magazine, and numerous other newspapers and magazines.
 His awards include the prestigious World Press Photo MENA Masterclass.

 He disappeared while covering fighting between the Kurdish Peshmerga and ISIS in Kirkuk on June 12, 2014.